LoriLuers-PIFSC/optical-app/README.md

 12. Make updates & changes to application
 ### Stage 4 - Deployment
 13. Deploy application!
-### Stage 5
+### Future
-14. Review start process to integrate other optical metadata/data, optical validation and so on
+14. Start review process to integrate other optical metadata/data, optical validation and so on into new systems